- Catalog Home

 |P||Pass (Developmental Math and Work Based Learning Use Only)|

 |X||Credit by Examination|

-The grade awarded for participation in Cooperative Education will be either "P" (Pass) or "F" (Fail).
+The grade awarded for participation in Work Based Learning will be either "P" (Pass) or "F" (Fail).
 These grades are not used in computing the grade-point average.
 Grades are available online approximately two business days after the deadline for faculty to submit final grades.
 To view grades, access WebAdvisor.
 Click on Current Students and select Grades under Academic Profile.
-Grades are mailed at the end of the semester only to students who complete a Request for Official Grade Mailer.
 Information regarding grade appeals is listed within the Student Rights and Responsibility policy.

 Computation of Grade-Point Average